 - What to do when high cholesterol runs in your family

-A major analysis in 2012 should several controlled trials involving hundreds of men and women who that found dietary changes reduced LDL and total cholesterol while exercise alone had not effect on either.
-However adding aerobic exercise did enhance the lipid-lowering effects of a heart healthy diet.
+A major analysis years ago showed several controlled trials involving hundreds of men and women that found dietary changes reduced LDL and total cholesterol while exercise alone had no effect on either.
+However, adding aerobic exercise did enhance the lipid-lowering effects of a heart-healthy diet.

 Both polyunsaturated and monounsaturated fatty acids help lower LDL.
 Most plant-derived oils, including canola, safflower, sunflower, olive, grape seed, and peanut oils, contain both.
 Fatty fish (such as salmon, tuna, trout, herring, and mackerel), seeds, nuts, avocados and soybeans are also great sources.

 Cholesterol is an important part of a healthy body but high cholesterol, can lead to higher insurance costs.
 While the liver naturally produces cholesterol for normal body function, elevate-ted levels can lead to serious problems.

 Most life insurance companies will ask when evaluating your rates for life insurance your levels of cholesterol when determining your insurance costs.
 They will also ask how much you weigh and your height.
 Most doctors recommend a cholesterol level below 200 and a low density lipoprotein level below 100.